puigfp/geotag/README.md

 You'll need to have [`exiftool`](https://exiftool.org/) installed on your machine an in your `PATH`.
 On macOS, you can install it with `brew install exiftool`.
 The script uses `exiftool`'s JSON API to read/write EXIF to your files.

+## Warning: Timezones

+Unfortunately, the EXIF metadata don't specify the timezone where the picture was taken.
+Therefore, this script assumes that the datetime is in the UTC timezone.

+You may want to update the script to change this behavior.

 ## References

 - [ExifTool by Phil Harvey](https://exiftool.org/)